shagabutdinov/sublime-keymap-enhanced/readme.md

 This plugin maps basic cursor moving to characters (not arrows and page up/down, home/end).
 Read "Commands" section to find out all mappings.

-This plugin remaps "-" character to "_".
-If you don't want this remap copy "dash to underscore remap" section and fix it in user keymap.

-This plugin remaps "." that not preceded by space to "->" for php.

 This plugin remaps redo to ctrl+r.